MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_devobj.md

  - DEVOBJ
 ---

-# _DEVOBJ structure

 ## -description

-The DEVOBJ structure is used as an input argument to several of a rendering plug-in's COM interface methods.
+The **DEVOBJ** structure is used as an input argument to several of a rendering plug-in's COM interface methods.

 ## -struct-fields

 ### -field dwSize

-Specifies the size, in bytes, of the DEVOBJ structure.
+Specifies the size, in bytes, of the **DEVOBJ** structure.
 Supplied by the Unidrv or Pscript5 driver.

 ### -field pdevOEM

-Pointer to the rendering plug-in's private PDEV structure, as returned by <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemuni-enablepdev">IPrintOemUni::EnablePDEV</a> or <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemps-enablepdev">IPrintOemPS::EnablePDEV</a>.
+Pointer to the rendering plug-in's private PDEV structure, as returned by [IPrintOemUni::EnablePDEV](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemuni-enablepdev) or [IPrintOemPS::EnablePDEV](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemps-enablepdev).
 Supplied by the Unidrv or Pscript5 driver.

 ### -field hEngine

 GDI handle to the physical device.
-This handle is received by the printer driver's <a href="/windows/win32/api/winddi/nf-winddi-drvcompletepdev">DrvCompletePDEV</a> function, as the function's <i>hdev</i> argument.
+This handle is received by the printer driver's [DrvCompletePDEV](/windows/win32/api/winddi/nf-winddi-drvcompletepdev) function, as the function's *hdev* argument.

 ### -field hPrinter

 Spooler's handle to the printer.
-This handle is received by the printer driver's <a href="/windows/win32/api/winddi/nf-winddi-drvenablepdev">DrvEnablePDEV</a> function, as the function's <i>hDriver</i> argument.
+This handle is received by the printer driver's [DrvEnablePDEV](/windows/win32/api/winddi/nf-winddi-drvenablepdev) function, as the function's *hDriver* argument.

 ### -field hOEM